TeamBoV/TeamBoV/README.md

-- 👋 Hi, I’m @TeamBoV
+- 👋 Hi, We’re @TeamBoV
-- 👀 I’m interested in ... programming random stuff & making gaems
+- 👀 We’re interested in ... programming random stuff & making gaems
-- 🌱 I’m currently learning ...
+- 🌱 We’re currently learning ...
 3D Generalism
-- 💞️ I’m looking to collaborate on ... nothing yet
+- 💞️ We’re looking to collaborate on ... nothing yet
-- 📫 How to reach me ...
-I don't know.
+- 📫 How to reach us ...
+We don't know.

 <!---
 TeamBoV/TeamBoV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.